oils-for-unix/oils/doc/ysh-tour.md

     echo "$hex $octal $binary"           # => 65536 493 21

 "Runes" are integers that represent Unicode code points.
-They're not common in Oil code, but can make certain string algorithms more readable.
+They're not common in YSH code, but can make certain string algorithms more readable.

     # Pound rune literals are similar to ord('A')
     const a = #'A'